Ailsa McGilvary: Personal life

+McGilvary is married to Ted Howard, and they are both long-term residents of Kaikōura.
 Her involvement with banded dotterels at South Bay, Kaikōura came about as a part of a lifestyle change following her husband's diagnosis with cancer.
 He bought McGilvary a camera around this time, and she became interested in the dotterels of South Bay as photographic subjects on the beach.
 This led to growing awareness of the birds, and their breeding behaviour and her subsequent establishment of the Banded Dotterel Study.
-She is married to Ted Howard, and they are both long-term residents of Kaikōura.